-'No regret' mitigation strategies in rice production analyzes incentives for scaling up climate change mitigation based on highlighting co-benefits of mitigation options.
+'No regret' mitigation strategies in rice production analyzed incentives for scaling up climate change mitigation based on highlighting co-benefits of mitigation options.

-The project looks beyond simple water-saving benefits to identify the full range of impacts on smallholder farmers of low-emissions rice production.
-As such, the project seeks to overcome what has traditionally been one of the largest hurdles to widespread uptake of Alternate Wetting and Drying (AWD), an irrigated rice growing practice that significantly decreases methane production while keeping yields consistent: While the water-saving features of AWD are climate-friendly, these water-saving features do not provide enough incentive to motivate adoption for many smallholder farmers.
-This project addresses the problem of slow uptake of AWD and other mitigation options by providing an innovative methodology for assessing and strengthening research on all of the ancillary benefits of AWD – what is called ‘no-regret’ mitigation.
+The project looked beyond simple water-saving benefits to identify the full range of impacts on smallholder farmers of low-emissions rice production.
+As such, the project sought to overcome what has traditionally been one of the largest hurdles to widespread uptake of Alternate Wetting and Drying (AWD), an irrigated rice growing practice that significantly decreases methane production while keeping yields consistent: while the water-saving features of AWD are climate-friendly, these water-saving features do not provide enough incentive to motivate adoption for many smallholder farmers.
+This project addressed the problem of slow uptake of AWD and other mitigation options by providing an innovative methodology for assessing and strengthening research on all of the ancillary benefits of AWD – what is called ‘no-regret’ mitigation.

-The ‘No regret’ project accelerates large-scale uptake of AWD by embracing a large range of stakeholders, from farmers and extension services to national policy makers.
-At the farm level, the project assesses agronomic impacts in crop performance through participatory field-testing in Climate-Smart Villages.
-Both women and men farmers – while recognizing their different roles and needs – have equal opportunity to be involved in field testing, evaluation of technologies, and trainings.
-Training materials are offered in local languages.
-At the farmer level, the project is exploring whether participatory mitigation selection (PMS) can help farmers decide fon low-emission crop management options that are locally suitable.
-This also allows quantitative evaluation of the co-benefits of mitigation techniques (agronomic and economic).
+The ‘No regret’ project accelerated large-scale uptake of AWD by embracing a large range of stakeholders, from farmers and extension services to national policy makers.
+At the farm level, the project assessed agronomic impacts on crop performance through participatory field-testing in Climate-Smart Villages.
+Both women and men farmers – while recognizing their different roles and needs – had equal opportunities to be involved in field testing, evaluation of technologies, and training sessions.
+Training materials were offered in local languages.
+At the farmer level, the project explored whether participatory mitigation selection (PMS) helped farmers decide on low-emission crop management options that are locally suitable.
+This also allowed a quantitative evaluation of the co-benefits of mitigation techniques (agronomic and economic).

-The project purposely analyzes gender- and socially differentiated knowledge and perceptions toward climate change to increase understanding about how households process decisions about whether to adopt a new technology.
-Gendered patterns of interaction and gender-disaggregated data on access to information and level of participation are collected and analyzed, then used to adjust training materials and support decision making.
-By recognizing that perceptions and attitude toward mitigation options vary across gender and social groups, participatory approaches to communicating information are modified to increase understanding in all of the gender and social groups.
+The project purposely analyzed gender- and socially differentiated knowledge and perceptions toward climate change to increase understanding about how households process decisions about whether to adopt a new technology.
+Gendered patterns of interaction and gender-disaggregated data on access to information and level of participation were collected and analyzed, then used to adjust training materials and support decision making.
+By recognizing that perceptions and attitude toward mitigation options vary across gender and social groups, participatory approaches to communicating information were modified to increase understanding in all of the gender and social groups.

-Finally, this project also analyzes how synergy may be developed through adoption of mitigation technologies and modernization.
+Finally, this project also analyzed how synergy may be developed through the adoption of mitigation technologies and modernization.

 - Islam SF, van Groenigen JW, Jensen LS, Sander BO, de Neergaard A. 2018.
 The effective mitigation of greenhouse gas emissions from rice paddies without compromising yield by early-season drainage.
 Science of The Total Environment, 612:1329-1339.